Hotakus/holog/README.md

 You will get:
 <img src="./assets/out1.png" title="" alt="banner" data-align="center">
 and you will see file: `info.log`, `warning.log`, `error.log`, `all.log` ,
-The all level logs will broadcast to corresponding devices.
+The all level logs will be broadcast to corresponding devices.

 Don't worry about this style, because you can customize it in `holog_conf.h`.